Cook Like Czechs

 • Place the leavened bun on baking paper and roll it out into a circle about 12 inches (30 cm) in diameter.
 If the dough sticks, you can sprinkle the baking paper with a little flour.

-• Around the edges, make a rim and roll it in.
-You’ll need about ½-1 inch (1-2.5 cm) of dough for the rim.
+• Around the edges, make a small rim and roll it in.
+You will use up about ½-1 inch (1-2.5 cm) of the dough edge.

 • Brush the edge of the dough with a beaten egg.